Asymptotic dimension, decomposition complexity, and Haver's property C: Introduction

 The notion of decomposition complexity of a metric space was introduced in~\cite{GTY} (see also~\cite{NY}) in game theoretic terms.
 It was shown that the finite decomposition complexity (FDC) implies property A. The finite decomposition complexity was verified for a large class of groups, in particular for all countable subgroups of $GL(n,K)$ for an arbitrary field $K$~\cite{GTY}.
 In this paper we address the question what is the relation between asymptotic property C and FDC.
 It turns out that in the classical dimension theory there is no analog of FDC.
 We plan to present one and compare it with Haver's property C in a future publication.
 Here to make a comparison of FDC and the asymptotic property C we introduce the notion of the straight finite decomposition complexity sFDC opposed to the game theoretic finite decomposition complexity=gFDC=FDC.
 We prove the following implications

 and

 We know that the last implication is not an equivalence for metric spaces.
-We expect that is not an equivalence for groups as well (see Question~\ref{Q}).
-We do not know if any of the first two implications is revertible.
+We don't know if it is an equivalence for groups.
+Also we do not know if any of the first two implications is reversible.

 In Section 5 of the paper we compare a game-theoretic approach with the standard in the classical dimension theory.
 We did the comparison for the Haver's property C and found that a game-theoretic analog of it defines the countable dimensionality.
 It is known that these classes are different~\cite{E}.